maratai/craftery/fiber_arts/fiber_arts.md

   - Rebecca Winter.
 "Woven Shadows with Naturally Colored Cotton."
   - Rowena Zuercher.
 "Time Traveling wiht Swiss Valais Blacknose Sheep."

-# Weaving: General
-- Harriet C. Douglas. *Handweaver's Instruction Manual*.
-1949. **to-read**
-- Else Regenstiner. *Weaver's Study Course: Sourcebook for Idea and Techniques*.
-Likely intermediate to advanced discussion of fabric construction and techniques.
-This assumes that one already knows weaving fundamentals, likely with table or floor looms, likely for four harnesses and up, so right now this is of largely academic interest for my purposes.
-Library book.
-- Harriet Tidball. *The Weaver's Book: A practical, authoritative step-by-step guide for beginners by an expert weaver*.
-1961.
-Secondhand acquisition, with a lot of handwritten notes in it from a previous owner!
-(I love that.) **to-read**
-- Palmy Weigle. *Double Weave*.
-1978.
-These are all techniques for 4-harness looms, and my only looms are two-harness, so this is of academic interest at the moment.
-- ? (will look up later). *Opening a Door to Two-Harness Techniques*.

 # Supplies
 - [Eugene Textile Center](https://www.eugenetextilecenter.com/) - US-based supplier.
 Their used books and fiber tools on the online store often have delicious finds.
 - [Feral Scene](https://feralscene.com/) - Semi-local to me (they're in Texas, I'm in Louisiana).
 Their art batts for spinning are great.